dotnet/source-build/README.md

 Clone the dotnet/dotnet repo and check out the tag for the desired release.
 Then, follow the instructions in [dotnet/dotnet's README](https://github.com/dotnet/dotnet/blob/main/README.md#dev-instructions) to build .NET from source.

-## Building .NET 7.0 and .NET 6.0
+## Building .NET 6.0

-.NET 6.0 and 7.0 are built from source using the [dotnet/installer](https://github.com/dotnet/installer) repo.
+.NET 6.0 is built from source using the [dotnet/installer](https://github.com/dotnet/installer/tree/release/6.0.1xx) repo.
 Clone the dotnet/installer repo and check out the tag for the desired release.
-Then, follow the instructions in [dotnet/installer's README](https://github.com/dotnet/installer/blob/main/README.md#build-net-from-source-source-build) to build .NET from source.
+Then, follow the instructions in [dotnet/installer's README](https://github.com/dotnet/installer/tree/release/6.0.1xx?tab=readme-ov-file#build-net-from-source-source-build) to build .NET from source.
 Please see the [support](#support) section below to see which feature branches are currently supported.

 > The source-build repository doesn't currently support Windows.
 See [source-build#1190](https://github.com/dotnet/source-build/issues/1190).